LajosPolya/aws-cdk-templates/README.md

 ### 7 Zip

 The Lambda handlers' build process needs a compression library to zip the distribution files, but since Windows doesn't ship with a command line compression library, [7 Zip](https://www.7-zip.org/) must be installed to compress the distribution files.

+## Where to begin

+...
+Add simple and complex examples ...